-Get a Barcelona Card and start the day with a visit to the impressive church of the Sagrada Família.
+At the start of your stay, buy the Barcelona Card which features free travel on public transport and discounts and free admission at the city's main tourist attractions.
+Start the day with a visit to the impressive church of the Sagrada Família.
 It certainly won't leave you indifferent.
-Afterwards, if you need some sightseeing tips, you can drop by the tourist information booth.
-Another good option is a walk up to the nearby neighbourhood of Gràcia, where you'll be able to have lunch in one of its many charming squares.
-From Fontana metro station, line 3 will take you to Park Güell, where you'll be able to continue admiring Gaudí's spectacular works.
-And, as you're in the northern part of Barcelona, you might like to go up Mount Tibidabo at dusk and have dinner while enjoying spectacular panoramic views of the city.
+You can book tickets and guided tours at the tourist information booth to make sure you don't miss a single detail!
+Just up the street from the basilica, you can discover the Sant Pau Art Nouveau Site, an art-nouveau-style former hospital.
+Another good option is a walk up to the nearby neighbourhood of Gràcia, and lunch in one of its many charming squares.
+From Fontana metro station, line 3 will take you to Park Güell, where you'll be able to continue admiring Gaudí's spectacular works and enjoy the Gaudí Experiència, an interactive attraction about the life and work of the architect.
+To round off the afternoon, head to the temple of football, the Spotify Camp Nou, where you'll find out about the history of the club and enjoy a tour of the stadium.
+You might like to go up Mount Tibidabo at dusk and have dinner while enjoying spectacular panoramic views of the city.

 Every corner of Barcelona is steeped in history.
-In the morning, we invite you to discover the medieval and Roman past of the city in the Gothic Quarter and at the Museu d'Història de Barcelona, which is packed with surprises.
+In the morning, we invite you to discover the medieval and Roman past of the city in the Gothic Quarter and at the Museu d'Història de Barcelona, built on the remains of the ancient Roman city.
 Afterwards, you can lose yourself for a while among the mouth-watering stalls of the Boqueria Market, and from here, head down to the Columbus Monument, the Mirador de Colom: 60 metres up, La Rambla, which you have just walked down, takes on a whole new dimension.
-You could devote the rest of the morning to a spot of shopping in the area around the Portal de l'Àngel and Carrer Pelai, a retail paradise to suit all tastes.
-In the afternoon, the Funicular will take you up to Montjuïc and its Olympic Ring, an imposing witness to the famous 1992 Olympic Games, and also to the Fundació Miró and the Poble Espanyol.
-At night, round off your visit with dinner and a drink in the buzzing Born neighbourhood.
+If you're looking for a great memento to take home, the Portal de l'Àngel and Carrer Pelai are a shopper's heaven.
+They have something to suit all tastes.
+In the afternoon, the Funicular will take you up to Montjuïc.
+There you'll find the Olympic Ring, an imposing witness to the 1992 Olympic Games, and also to the Castell de Montjuïc,, the Fundació Miró, the Poble Espanyol, the Museu Nacional d'Art de Catalunya and Pavelló Mies van der Rohe.
+At night, round off your visit with dinner in one of the many options you will find in Montjuïc.

 There are so many interesting places waiting for you outside Barcelona, and it's easy to visit them with the Catalunya Bus Turístic.
 One of the options is a trip to the mountain of Montserrat and its abbey, which have a special place in the hearts of all Catalans.
-The trip also includes a visit to Antoni Gaudí's Colònia Güell.
 If you prefer, you can opt for the trip to the north of Catalonia.
 Here Dalí's hometown of Figueres awaits you, with its museum dedicated to the painter, and the fascinating city of Girona, with a guided tour included.
 These wonderful places certainly won't leave you feeling indifferent.